 Weight and Folded Size

-The Hamax is larger and heavier than the competition earning it a 1 of 10 for weight and folded size.
+The Hamax is larger and heavier than the competition.

 The Outback weighs just over 39 lbs making it the second heaviest.
-The similar Thule Chariot Cross 2 is around 33 lbs making it the better choice if weight is an issue and price is not a factor.
+The similar competition is around 33 lbs making it the better choice if weight is an issue and price is not a factor.
 The Outback measures 30,090 cubic inches folded, which makes it the most substantial folded stroller in this review.

-The Hamax earns a 9 of 10 for quality sporting a thoughtful design with attention to detail and materials that appear durable and assembled for the long haul.
+The Hamax sports a thoughtful design with attention to detail and materials that appear durable and assembled for the long haul.

 Hamax offers a variety of accessories for use with the Outback.
 While none are necessary, some could make the Hamax easier to use or more comfortable for passengers.